-Cooper Partners Financial Services director Jemma Sanderson said the sole purpose test only allowed for the core purposes of providing superannuation benefits for the retirement of members or death benefits if they died before retirement, and the ancillary purposes of benefits when a member ceased employment, was disabled or died after retirement or age 65.
+Cooper Partners Financial Services director Jemma Sanderson explained the sole purpose test only allowed for the core purposes of providing superannuation benefits for the retirement of members or death benefits if they died before retirement, and the ancillary purposes of benefits when a member ceased employment, was disabled or died after retirement or age 65.

 Speaking during a presentation hosted by The Auditor’s Institute today, Sanderson added this definition of the test in section 62 of the Superannuation Industry (Supervision) (SIS) Act would exclude any assistance, such as a loan or rental relief, given to a related party even where circumstances were difficult.